 When is The Falcon and The Winter Soldier series released on Disney+?

-Everything we know so far about the series starring Anthony Mackie and Sebastian Stan
+Everything we know so far about the Marvel spin-off starring Anthony Mackie and Sebastian Stan.

-Avengers-adjacent superheroes Bucky Barnes (AKA The Winter Soldier) and Sam “Falcon” Wilson are to lead their own Disney+ TV show in 2020.
+No longer content with dominating multiplexes around the world with their blockbuster epics, Marvel Studios are now storming into the streaming arena with a slate of exciting new shows.

-“In a lot of ways, it felt like a movie,” Stan said of shooting the series.
+Unlike previous offerings from Marvel Television, these upcoming original programmes will prominently feature stars from the movies and link directly to ongoing storylines around the universe.

 What is Falcon and the Winter Soldier’s release date?

-That date was later confirmed by Disney boss Bob Iger at a shareholder meeting in February 2020, meaning that the show will officially be the first original Marvel series to launch on the platform.
+That date was confirmed by Disney boss Bob Iger at a shareholder meeting the following month, meaning that the show will be the first original Marvel series to launch on the company’s new streaming service.

-Since then, the coronavirus outbreak has wreaked havoc on countries all over the world, prompting all filming on Marvel’s Disney+ shows to be halted.
-According to series star Sebastian Stan the series was a couple of weeks away from wrapping when filming was called off in Prague.
+Of course, the coronavirus outbreak has since wreaked havoc on countries all over the world, prompting all filming on Marvel’s Disney+ shows to be halted – including Falcon and Winter Soldier, which was mere weeks away from wrapping up.

-This could potentially delay the release of the series, but no official announcement has been made just yet.
+After a lengthy delay, the series appears to be gearing up to resume shooting in the Czech Republic soon, as the country’s film commission recently told Variety that productions were “welcome” to return.

-Sebastian Stan and Anthony Mackie are already in sync for 'The Falcon and the Winter Soldier'
+Still, due to the unanticipated lockdown break, there is a real possibility that the series could be pushed to a later release date, although no official announcement has been made just yet.

 Baron Zemo's infamous masked look has now been fully revealed in this official new image from #TheFalconAndTheWinterSoldier! pic.twitter.com/32aFWQUus6